cboylan/teensy_touchscreen/firmware/README.md

 * Timer is enabled and set to spcific period
-* The timer ISR implements a state machine with four states where one state outputs the necessary values to read from particular axis then the next state which is activated in the next ISR does the actual reading.
+* The timer ISR implements a state machine with four states where one state outputs the necessary values to read from particular axis then the next state which is activated in the next ISR does the actual reading, then the next state prepares for reading from the other axis, and so on.
 * The firmware discards the lowest bit to reduce the noise.
 * The difference between the current reading and the previous reading (relative movement) is sent to the driver to move the mouse cursor.